jkellington-netcom/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-perform-data-analysis-in-power-bi-desktop.md

 - Use a visual to forecast values

-### **Lab story**

-This lab is one of many in a series of labs that was designed as a complete story from data preparation to publication as reports and dashboards.
-You can complete the labs in any order.
-However, if you intend to work through multiple labs, for the first 10 labs, we suggest you do them in the following order:

-1. Prepare Data in Power BI Desktop

-2. Load Data in Power BI Desktop

-3. Model Data in Power BI Desktop

-5. Create DAX Calculations in Power BI Desktop, Part 1

-6. Create DAX Calculations in Power BI Desktop, Part 2

-7. Design a Report in Power BI Desktop, Part 1

-8. Design a Report in Power BI Desktop, Part 2

-9. Create a Power BI Dashboard

-10. **Perform Data Analysis in Power BI Desktop**

-11. Enforce Row-Level Security

-## **Exercise 1: Create the Report**

-In this exercise you will create the **Sales Exploration** report.

 ### **Task 1: Get started – Sign in**

 In this task you will setup the environment for the lab by signing in to Power BI.